imyingchulo/gprs/docs/tutorials/step1_data_format.md

 Please unzip your .gz file first.

-# Step1: Filtering SNPs
+# Step1: Unify the data format
-After knowing the data format, users can choose the model (gwas or geneatlas) to filter out SNPs.
+After knowing the data format, users can choose the model (gwas or geneatlas) to unify the data format and filter out SNPs(optional).
 :heavy_exclamation_mark: SNPs are extract out by RSID not chromosome position

 ## Function: `gprs geneatlas-filter-data`